 On occasion, and most unfortunately, family arguments can escalate beyond yelling and screaming.
 When a spouse or other family member uses physical force against another family member, a domestic violence offense has occurred.
 Ultimately, though, these types of charges are dismissed if the alleged victim chooses not to prosecute or it is demonstrated that details of such a crime are fabricated.
 Typically, the State Attorney’s Office will protect alleged victim’s rights in domestic violence cases, but those accused of committing such crimes need legal representation.
 Steinberg Law has the experience to provide a defense in domestic violence matters.

-Steinberg Law represents those accused of a range of theft crimes in Florida, including shoplifting, petit theft and grand theft.
+Steinberg Law represents those accused of a range of theft crimes in Florida, including shoplifting, petit theft, and grand theft.
 Theft crimes can be classified as misdemeanor or felony offenses, subjecting a convicted offender to steep fines and jail time or substantial prison sentences.
-In addition, convicted offenders can be made to return stolen property or make restitution to the property owner, and may be civilly liable in damages to the property owner as well.
+In addition, convicted offenders can be made to return stolen property or make restitution to the property owner, and may be civilly liable for damages to the property owner as well.
 Steinberg Law assists individuals charged with Petit Theft, Shoplifting, Uttering a Forged Instrument, Felony Grand Theft, Robbery and other related charges.

 Sealing and Expungement

-Completing a job application can sometimes be a difficult and daunting task, especially when confronting questions such as: “Have you ever been arrested for a crime such a felony or a crime of dishonesty or untruthfulness?”
+Completing a job application can sometimes be a difficult and daunting task, especially when confronting questions such as: “Have you ever been arrested for a crime such as a felony or a crime of dishonesty or untruthfulness?”
 Typically, when a business owner or a manager realizes that an applicant has a criminal history, they will not consider that person for employment and will look to hire someone else.
 In Florida, one can choose one misdemeanor or felony criminal arrest to seal or expunge, so long as that arrest did not result in a conviction or involve a crime of a sexual nature.
 If that arrest is successfully sealed and expunged and it is your only arrest, a job applicant can now check “no” when asked about prior arrests.
-However, certain government jobs requires disclosure of prior arrests regardless of whether that record has been sealed and expunged.
+However, certain government jobs require disclosure of prior arrests regardless of whether that record has been sealed and expunged.
 Contact Steinberg Law to determine whether sealing and expungement is an option for you.

 Assault and Violent Crimes

-Florida’s violent crime laws address offenses including assault, battery, robbery, domestic violence and murder.
+Florida’s violent crime laws address offenses including assault, battery, robbery, domestic violence, and murder.
 While the prospect of being charged with committing a violent crime is a very serious matter, there are certain viable defenses to such charges, including self-defense and justification.
 In that vein, violent crimes that occur against someone trespassing in a person’s home are afforded a higher degree of leniency.
 Specifically, Florida law states that a person defending their home or occupied vehicle from an “unlawful” forceful entry or attempted forceful entry by another may use deadly force to stop the invasion or attempted invasion of the property.
 In such instances they need not retreat before using deadly force, they need not warn the intruder of their intent to shoot, and there is an absolute presumption that the person attempting the entry was doing so with the intent to commit a violent act and that the defender is presumed to be acting in reasonable fear of death or great bodily harm to himself or herself.
 Steinberg Law has the experience and legal knowledge necessary to defend violent crime charges.